-In general, EAS is developed on a large scale to try and support problems faced by an entire organisation.
+In general, EAS is developed on a large scale to try and support problems faced by an entire organization.
 It is a type of software that allows for different user roles, defining actions that these users can and can’t perform.

 This might mean that in one company, a salesperson can record client information and sales leads, management staff can track performance and sales targets and customer service teams can track and tackle client issues.
 And they would all do this using the same EAS platform.

-The capabilities of enterprise software
+The capabilities of Enterprise Software

-So just what is it that enterprise software can do that ordinary business software can’t?
-The most obvious example is that it is able to display, manipulate and store large amounts of complex data.
+So just what is it that enterprise software can do that ordinary business software can’t.
+The most obvious example is that it is able to display, manipulate, and store large amounts of complex data.
 It will then support and automate the processes that use this data.
 The software can be scalable and is generally critical to the mission of the enterprise.
 There is also the ability to interface with any other software the enterprise might be using in other areas of their work.
-Enterprise software is also generally comprised of a suite of computer programs, tools and apps.
+Enterprise software is also generally comprised of a suite of computer programs, tools, and apps.

-Enterprise software is commonly used in a number of key business areas, including order processing, procurement, scheduling, information management, energy management and accounting.
+Enterprise software is commonly used in a number of key business areas, including order processing, procurement, scheduling, information management, energy management, and accounting.

-How does it differ from normal software?
+How does it differ from Normal Software?

 The software that businesses use is divided into two categories.
 The first is systems software that runs the machines and computers that are used in general operations.
-The second is application software, which is the software we use on a day to day basis to create documents, spreadsheets, graphics and various other tools of business.
+The second is application software, which is the software we use on a day to day basis to create documents, spreadsheets, graphics, and various other tools of business.

 EAS is also typically owned outright, meaning that owners have sole charge of it and it is not being drained by other users.
-This also allows them to customise more easily, with in-house developers or external support making any necessary changes.
+This also allows them to customize more easily, with in-house developers or external support making any necessary changes.
 It is typically hosted on physical servers and relies on the internet for effective use.